-Illicit drugs are extremely dangerous, and now we’ve been faced with more danger: the rise of synthetic drugs.
+Illicit drugs that come from natural sources are extremely dangerous, and now a new danger is on the rise: synthetic drugs.

-Synthetic drugs contain chemical substances artificially manufactured to mimic the affects of illegal drugs like cannabis, cocaine and methamphetamine.
-Spice, Molly, Bath Salts, Krokodil, and even heroin, cocaine and crack fall in the category of synthetic drugs, but trends show that Spice and Bath Salts are the most popular and they are easily accessible and exceptionally dangerous.
+Synthetic drugs contain chemical substances artificially manufactured to mimic the effects of drugs like cannabis, cocaine, and heroin.
+Spice (synthetic marijuana), methamphetamine, ecstasy, and bath salts (synthetic cocaine) are examples of synthetic drugs.
+Trends show that spice and bath salts are the most popular, easily accessible, and exceptionally dangerous.

 The rise of synthetic drugs can be explained in 3 points:

 - Synthetic drugs fall in a ‘grey area’ within the legal system.
-States cannot keep up with the variety of chemical compounds being manufactured at such rapid rates that lawmakers are finding it difficult to pass all-encompassing legislation that makes these new drugs fully illegal.
+States cannot keep up with the variety of chemical compounds being manufactured at such rapid rates, so lawmakers are finding it difficult to pass all-encompassing legislation that makes these new drugs fully illegal.

 - Synthetic drugs are easily accessible.
-Consumers can purchase these synthetic drugs at gas stations, convenience stores, smoke shops and even through the internet.
-One may think if a convenience store sells it, it must be harmless.
-Wrong – they are far from harmless.
+Consumers can purchase these synthetic drugs at gas stations, convenience stores, smoke shops, and even through the internet.
+One may think that if a convenience store sells it, it must be harmless.
+Wrong – these drugs are far from harmless.